pulyaevskiy/parallax-image/README.md

-# parallax_image

 A Flutter widget that paints an image and moves it at a slower speed than the main scrolling content.

 ![demo.gif](demo.gif)